 Yes.
 A credit card will be needed for a deposit when collecting your vehicle.
 The deposit is generally the insurance excess of the rental car which can vary between \$385 and \$3,500 (+tax) depending on the category of vehicle you have booked and the rate type.
 Collecting at an airport in the UK At most British airports, rental companies will have a desk in the arrivals hall and vehicles will be located within walking distance.
 However, at smaller airports you may be required to collect your vehicle from a downtown depot.
 Usually a courtesy transfer will be provided from the airport to the depot in this instance.
-Auto Europe Australia offer all-inclusive prices which generally include any location/airport fees that may otherwise apply.
+Auto Europe New Zealand offer all-inclusive prices which generally include any location/airport fees that may otherwise apply.
 Remember to check at time of booking to ensure your rental will include all airport fees.
 Can I collect my vehicle in one British city and drop it off in another?
 Yes, this is certainly possible.
 In most cases, there are no fees for one way rentals within mainland UK, but in some cases there may be a one-way fee payable when you collect your rental.
-Check with Auto Europe Australia and your supplier before you travel to enquire about additional costs.
+Check with Auto Europe New Zealand and your supplier before you travel to enquire about additional costs.

 Rental Vehicle Insurance British law requires all vehicles to have Compulsory Third Party (CTP) insurance, although your car rental supplier should already have comprehensive insurance covering their vehicles.
 In the case of an accident, it must be reported to the insurance provider immediately and an excess will be due.
-Car Rental Companies in the United Kingdom will normally include: Third Party Insurance and Compulsory Insurance: This will be included in your car hire price.
-This covers other people's injury and any damage to their vehicle.
-Collision Damage Waiver (CDW): This limits your financial liability for damage to the rented vehicle and is normally included in prepaid car hire prices.
-Rentals are usually subject to liability excess, which can be reduced at the time you collect your rental car or by taking out Auto Europe Excess Refund Protection.
-Theft and Loss Cover: This limits your financial liability for the loss or theft of the rented vehicle and is generally included in the prepaid car rental price.
-Liability Insurance: This limits your financial liability for bodily injury or death, and is normally included in the prepaid car hire price.
-Personal Accident Insurance: This covers the driver for personal injuries and is generally not included in your car rental rate.
+Car Rental Companies in the United Kingdom will normally include: - Third Party Insurance and Compulsory Insurance: This will be included in your car hire price.
+This covers other people's injury and any damage to their vehicle. - Collision Damage Waiver (CDW): This limits your financial liability for damage to the rented vehicle and is normally included in prepaid car hire prices.
+Rentals are usually subject to liability excess, which can be reduced at the time you collect your rental car or by taking out Auto Europe Excess Refund Insurance. - Theft and Loss Cover: This limits your financial liability for the loss or theft of the rented vehicle and is generally included in the prepaid car rental price. - Liability Insurance: This limits your financial liability for bodily injury or death, and is normally included in the prepaid car hire price. - Personal Accident Insurance: This covers the driver for personal injuries and is generally not included in your car rental rate.
 It is considered an optional extra that you can take out upon collection of the car.
-Auto Europe Excess Refund Protection When renting a vehicle, the rental rates include basic insurance.
-However, in the event that the vehicle is stolen or accidentally damaged, there is usually an excess amount which the driver is liable to pay to the rental company.
-To avoid any unexpected costs opt for Auto Europe Excess Refund Protection which will offer a reimbursement for the supplier's damage and theft excess to a maximum for AU\$5,000.
+Auto Europe Excess Refund Insurance When renting a vehicle, the rental rates include basic insurance.
+However, in the event that the vehicle is stolen or accidentally damaged, there is usually an insurance excess amount which the driver is liable to pay to the rental company.
+To avoid any unexpected costs opt for Auto Europe Excess Refund Insurance which will offer a reimbursement for the supplier's damage and theft excess to a maximum for AU\$5,000.
 Simply add this onto your car rental booking prior to departure and you could save thousands of dollars in case of an accident.
-To find out more, simply call Auto Europe on 1300 656 601 or visit the Auto Europe website.
-Auto Europe has procured an insurance policy covering our financial exposure to this Car Hire Excess Refund Protection through syndicate underwriters at Lloyd's of London.
+To find out more, simply call Auto Europe on 0800 885 052 or visit the Auto Europe website.
+The Auto Europe Hire Car Excess Refund Insurance is managed by Accident & Health International Underwriting Pty Limited, ABN 26 053 335 952, AFSL 238261 and underwritten by CGU Insurance Limited, ABN 27 004 478 371, AFSL 238291.